AppliedElegance/Sniplets/README.md

 - Work locally, synchronize across logged in browsers or do both depending on your needs

 > [!TIP]
-> Translations can now be requested and worked on by the community on [GitLocalize](https://gitlocalize.com/repo/9628).
+> Translations can now be requested and worked on by the community on [GitLocalize](https://gitlocalize.com/repo/9628) or [Crowdin](https://crowdin.com/project/sniplets).

 ## Latest Version Highlights